 We recognize that the effective management and monitoring of its carbon footprint can reduce operating costs, raise brand profile, create a competitive edge and increase stakeholder value.
 Our carbon footprint is measured in terms of Greenhouse Gas (GHG) emission.
-However, GHG emission is an absolute measure of how much carbon dioxide equivalent (CO_2e) is emitted.
-Our GHG emission is predominantly indirect (Scope 2) emission.
-We have insignificant direct (Scope 1) emission, and we do not include the GHG emissions generated by our suppliers (Scope 3).
-Although the GHG carbon emission index had gone up this year, our electricity consumption had decreased.
+However, GHG emission is an absolute measure of how much carbon dioxide equivalent (CO2e) is emitted.
+Our GHG emission, arising mainly from energy consumption, are from direct (Scope 1) emission and indirect (Scope 2) emission.
+We do not include the GHG emission generated by our suppliers (Scope 3).